Serving on an SCA crew will be an adventure, but it will also be hard work. Prepare yourself to get the most out of the experience.

 What will I need?

 Your SCA program will probably expose you to a variety of weather conditions.
 The equipment you bring will need to keep you comfortable, warm, and mostly dry for your work day, home life in our base camp, and during our recreation trip.
 You do not need to spend tons of money on new gear and clothing.
 You probably already have many of the items listed here.
 If you need to buy things, there are many good sources for cheap camping gear, including local secondhand stores, Salvation Army, Goodwill, and Army/Navy surplus stores.
 You can also try to ﬁnd gear online.
 Sometimes campmor.com and sierratradingpost.com have cheap and closeout prices.
 For the larger items, you should ﬁrst see if you can borrow things from friends or family.
-If you can’t borrow them, SCA has a limited number of backpacks, rain gear, sleeping bags, and sleeping pads to borrow.
-You can email us to make the necessary arrangements.
-Please include your name and the name of the crew you will be joining.
+SCA has a limited amount of gear available for rental for a nominal fee, as well as an online store with gear for purchase.
+Crew members will receive links to these resources when they are selected to a position.”

 Here is a general list of items that you need to bring with you to your National Crew assignment.
 Your leaders will be in touch with you if there are more site speciﬁc items that you will need.
 For most SCA programs, the following list will serve you well.